moromin/gotsvis/README.md

 The concept of typesets was added in Go 1.18.
 Type sets is a new concept for describing the conditions under which a type "implements" an interface.

+`gotsvis` doesn't support interface that has duplicate type set or method set.

 `gotsvis` provides dataset that can be used to draw a Venn diagram.

 ## Usage